NexusBot-official/Nexus/PRIVACY_POLICY.md

 - User IDs (Discord snowflakes)
 - Usernames and discriminators
 - Messages (for moderation purposes only)
+- **DM messages sent to the bot** (logged to console only for support purposes - not stored in database)
 - **Message edit and delete events** (logged for moderation and security purposes)
 - Moderation history
 - Behavioral patterns (for threat detection)